memfault/interrupt/_posts/2024-05-08-eoss-recap.md

 <!-- excerpt start -->

-We cover the talks I was able to see in person, as well as some talks since by my colleagues since they were posted.
+We cover the talks I was able to see in person, as well as some talks seen by my colleagues since they were posted.
 Obviously this is just our little biased selection, we have not been able to see everything, let us know in the comments what we missed!